-- 8.1 Interest forecasts provided by Link Group (Appendix B) show that the Bank of England's Bank Rate will remain at 0.10% throughout 2021/22 and the Director of Finance and Support Services has calculated expected investment income based on this assumption. - 8.2 The Council is expected to have an average investment portfolio of £320m throughout 2021/22 (paragraph 7.4).
-Given the Bank Rate forecast and the continuation of the Council's 2020/21 investment strategy (including approved long-term strategic investments) it is forecast that the portfolio will attract an average interest rate of 0.66% in 2021/22.
-Consequently, the Council expects to receive investment income totalling £3.0m (including a £1.2m contribution from the interest smoothing reserve) as shown in the table below:
+- 8.1 Interest forecasts provided by Link Group (Appendix B) show the potential of two 0.25% increases to the Bank of England's Bank Rate during 2022/23; following the removal of the emergency 0.15% Covid-19 Bank Rate cut in December 2021.
+Link's forecasts therefore assume an average Bank Rate of around 0.50% throughout 2022/23.
+The Director of Finance and Support Services has therefore calculated expected 2022/23 investment income on the assumption that Bank Rate will average around 0.50% throughout the financial year; and based all short-term deposit rates achievable on this assumption. - 8.2 The County Council is expected to have an average investment portfolio of £375m throughout 2022/23 (paragraph 7.4).
+Given the County Council's Bank

-Investment Average Portfolio £'m Interest Rate (%) Interest £'m Liquidity Portfolio 75.0 0.01 - Short-Term Investment Portfolio 170.0 0.19 0.3 Long-Term Investment Portfolio 75.0 2.39 1.8 Gross Interest Return 320.0 0.66 2.1 Less transfers to specific reserves n/a n/a -0.3 Interest smoothing reserve transfer n/a n/a 1.2 Investment Income (2021/22) n/a n/a 3.0
+Rate assumptions and the continuation of the 2021/22 investment strategy (including approved long-term strategic investments) it is forecast that the portfolio will attract an average interest rate of 0.96% in 2022/23.
+Consequently, the County Council expects to receive investment income totalling £3.0m as shown in the table below:

+Investment Average Portfolio £'m Interest Rate (%) Interest £'m

+Liquidity Portfolio 95.1 0.43 0.4

+Short-Term Investment Portfolio 224.5 0.56 1.3

+Long-Term Investment Portfolio 55.4 3.52 1.9

+Gross Interest Return 375.0 0.96 3.6

+Less transfers to specific reserves n/a n/a -0.6

+Investment Income (2022/23) n/a n/a 3.0

 8.3 If actual levels of investments and interest rates differ from the forecasts then performance against the budget will be correspondingly different.
-Given the constraints on the Council's 2021/22 revenue budget, the Director of Finance and Support Services will monitor the investment income budget throughout the period and report any changes to the above forecast within Quarterly Performance Monitors (QPMs).
+Given the constraints on the County Council's 2022/23 revenue budget, the Director of Finance and Support Services will monitor the investment income budget throughout the period and report any changes to the above forecast within quarterly Performance and Resources Reports (PRRs).
+Any actual investment income shortfall against the above forecasts will be funded through the Interest Smoothing reserve (£2.3m balance as of 31 December 2021).

+Katharine Eberhart

-Katharine Eberhart Director of Finance and Support Services
+Director of Finance and Support Services